insuranceagents/new_schema/README.md

 		http://pingtest.insuranceagents.com/pingtest

  Once you have finished ping testing to your satisfaction, please contact us to arrange for certification testing (includes ping and post).
-After your submission process is certified, you will be provided with the production URL and will be able to go live with ping posting.
+After your submission process is certified, you will be provided with the production URL and API key, and will be able to go live with ping posting.

 If you receive anything other than 200 OK or Successful 2xx http response, go to
 		http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html
 website to look up the error code.
 Contact us for errors that are indicative of problems on our servers.

-or a ping request, you must provide the following parameters:
+or a ping request, you must provide the following HTTP Post parameters:

-    key	Password for posting
-    action	Set to "ping"
+    action  ping
+    key     (Your API Key)
+    a       (Your affiliate ID)
-    xml	Actual lead data in XML
+    xml     (Actual lead data in XML)

 While testing your ping, The following fields may be left out or left blank in order to ping: fname, lname, addr, city, state, email, phone